-"Non-Participatory Provincial Agency" means a provincial ministry, division, branch, agency or office that is not subject to the terms of this Agreement including the Environmental Assessment Office, and the Oil and Gas Commission;
+"Non-Participatory Provincial Agency" means a provincial ministry, division, branch, agency or office that is not subject to the terms of this Agreement.
+For greater certainty, the Environmental Assessment Office and the Oil and Gas Commission are Non-Participatory Provincial Agencies;

-"Provincial Agency" means a provincial ministry that is listed in Appendix B, including its divisions, branches, agencies or offices, but excluding any Non-Participatory Provincial Agency;
+"Provincial Agency" means a provincial ministry that is listed in Appendix B, including its divisions, branches, agencies or offices, but excluding any Non-Participatory Provincial Agency, that is subject to the terms of this Agreement.
+In the case of a reorganization of a Provincial Agency where responsibilities for decisions related to this Agreement are transferred to a Non-Participatory